mateusz-meksula/flash-accounts/README.md

 ]
 ```

 Configure an email backend.
-During development, you can use the console backend:
+During development, you can use the console backend.
+Add the following line to the projects's `settings.py` file:

 ```python
 EMAIL_BACKEND = "django.core.mail.backends.console.EmailBackend"